 Average Weather in Madison Wisconsin, United States

-In Madison, the temperature typically varies from 13°F to 82°F over the course of the year, and is rarely below -7°F or above 90°F.
+In Madison, the summers are long, warm, and wet; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 13°F to 82°F and is rarely below -7°F or above 90°F.

 The warm season lasts for 3.9 months, from May 22 to September 19, with an average daily high temperature above 71°F. The hottest day of the year is July 19, with an average high of 82°F and low of 64°F.